Learn to love sous vide cooking

 Choose your sous vide machine to fit

-We leave our sous vide machine out at all times but it could be rather large for some kitchens at 11 litres, Andrew James make one at half that size for an affordable price.
+We leave our sous vide machine out at all times but it could be rather large for some kitchens at 11 litres,

 An alternative is to purchase a stick version like the Joule from Chef Steps which will take up very little space.
 It’s apparently the smallest and most intelligent sous vide available.